tantonyan/de-cc/README.md

   At first the code (in <i>work.py</i>) gets the list of all items (files and directories) under the input directory, we get this as a list.
 We sort this list next: the running median problem asks us to do so.
-We then loop through the items and when a file is found we pass the path (a relative path to the python scripts - the run.sh first chanages the working dir to keep the paths correct) to the top level function of our <i>helpers.py</i> code (`runForFile`), which tries to open the file (will skip in case of an error) and if successful, will read one line at a time, "clean" it and make a list of words from the resulting string.
+We then loop through the items and when a file is found we pass the path (a relative path to the python scripts - the <i>run.sh</i> first chanages the working dir to keep the paths correct) to the top level function of our <i>helpers.py</i> code (`runForFile`), which tries to open the file (will skip in case of an error) and if successful, will read one line at a time, "clean" it and make a list of words from the resulting string.